saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 ## Eligibility to participate

-Salt community members are eligible to be part of working group.
-A community member is one who is interested in working for Salt project exhibited by raising either 1 or more PR(s), issue(s) or a SEPs (Salt Enhancement Proposal)
+Salt community members are eligible to be part of a working group.
+A community member is one who is interested in working on the Salt project exhibited by raising either 1 or more PR(s), issue(s) or SEP(s) (Salt Enhancement Proposal).

 In addition, working group applicant is a Subject Matter Expert (SME) in areas such as Windows, Cloud, Networking or SSH